 In luxury, the product is the star.
 It carries the promise, the emotion, the story.
-Every detail extends the dream and invites a journey, rather than merely satisfying an impulse.
-The act of purchase becomes part of the experience.
+Every detail extends the dream and invites a journey, rather than satisfying a mere impulse.
+The act of purchase becomes part of the voyage.

-Use becomes secondary; what matters is the mark left by the material and the emotion evoked by the encounter.
+Usage becomes secondary; what matters is the trace left by the material, the emotion sparked by the encounter.

-Luxury is the exclusivity of a meaningful, recognizable, and coherent expression, a rare creative intention that lies somewhere between discretion and exuberance.
+Luxury is the exclusivity of a meaningful, recognizable, and coherent expression, a rare creative intention somewhere between discretion and exuberance.

-It doesn’t need to be unattainable to be valuable: its worth comes from uniqueness, durability, and a sense of legacy.
+It does not need to be unattainable to be precious.
+Its value is born from singularity, durability, and a sense of transmission.

-Unlike the disposable, luxury is conceived as a legacy: reusable, repairable, enduring, almost alive.
+Unlike the disposable, luxury is conceived as a legacy: reusable, repairable, lasting, almost alive.

 In the world of fast-moving consumer goods, the consumer is central.
 Everything begins with them, their gestures, their needs, their lifestyle and rhythm.
 The product must speak to them instantly, in the few seconds of attention it receives on the shelf.